Powercoders-Switzerland/2021-1-web-dev/03-react/Readme.md

 }
 ```

 Your component should show one `<input>` for each property of the `UserForm` interface, a submit button.
-On form submission (using `onSubmit` event), your show the content of the fields to the page.
+On form submission (using `onSubmit` event), your should show the content of the fields on the page.

 Please work on a `03-react/06-form` directory in your exercises repository.